PufferFinance/website-docs/docs/smoothing.md

 - **No More Rug-Pooling Oversight**: The previous need to constantly watch over and penalize rug-pooling activities added overhead and complexity.
 With NoOps entitled to 100% of the execution rewards they generate, this oversight becomes unnecessary, simplifying operations.

-- **Addresses Lazy NoOps**: Traditional collateral-based models faced the challenge of NoOps who would strategically stay offline to avoid penalties but also not generate rewards.
+- **Addresses Lazy NoOps**: Traditional collateral-based models do not fully disincentivize NoOps from denying the pool rewards by going offline frequently.
 With smoothing commitments, NoOps are naturally incentivized to perform their best since their upfront payment cannot be recouped through subpar performance.

-- **Simplicity**: Reduced complexity often translates to reduced potential points of failure.
-By simplifying the incentive mechanism and removing the need for locked collateral, the protocol can potentially reduce smart contract risk.
-This simplicity is not only good for operational efficiency but also for security.

 - **Incentivizes Long-Term Honest NoOp Behavior**: The non-refundable nature of the smoothing commitment ensures that NoOps are motivated to act honestly and optimally over the long term.
 To turn a profit, they must consistently perform well, helping to secure staker ETH.